 You’ll have to forgive the broad brushstrokes here.
 That’s how I like to start before thinking about the curlicues and details that put nuances on a rough outline.
 France’s automotive values emerged from the soup of French culture.
 That is itself a richly complex thing which has attracted the attention of the rest of the world for as long as wine, olives, cheese and berets have been cultivated in the mosaic of terroirs that make up the nation.
 Continue reading “Theme: Values – France”

-This could very well another of our items in the huge Japanese-theme series we are running.
-The title would then be so long I would have no room for the rest of the article.
+This could well be another item in the Japanese-theme series we’re running.
+The title would then be so long I’d have no room for the rest of the article.

 The challenge of car design is partly about the harmonious integration of complex forms.
 What happens when the body-side crease falls into the orbit of the front wheel arch?
 Nothing good.

 One of the things that catches my eye on the 2004 Mercedes-Benz CLS is the very unsatisfactory way the wheel-arch lip and the body-side crease (one of two) intersect.
 Underlying that is the problematic way the bodyside crease runs forward and then tries to go parallel to the wheel-arch.
-Mercedes can´t claim original authorship for this trope.
+Mercedes can’t claim original authorship for this trope.
 As far as I can tell, that honour goes to the 1988 Nissan Skyline.
-There are not many images of this car on-line so it is with trepidation I have marked up the car, showing a duff-highlight that runs over the rear wheel-arch, tracks along the bodyside crease before coming to grief around the wheel arch.
-The next time the phenomenon turned up it was on the 2001 Peugeot 307, which we all know about, and also on the little-known Kia Cerato.
-Continue reading “Making it all add up”
+Continue reading “Making It All Add Up”